dirkagterhuis/dirkagterhuis.github.io/README.md

 # To do
 - [ ] Spotify-app
+  - [ ] Properly give back the file, not as a file stored in local filesystem.
+Check if nodemon doesn't restart every time.
+  - [ ] When nodemon doesn't restart after every request: Check if state is different for every client.
+If so: perhaps use the session id and store it locally to identify a client.
+  - [ ] Give back a json or csv.
+Allow user to choose.
+  - [ ] Go through all comments in the code
+  - [ ] Make something that on Dev, it only retrieves 10 playlists, but on prod, retrieves all
+  - [ ] Clean up and organize code properly
+  - Decide whether to host whole site on AWS, or only spotify app.
   - Deploy to AWS.
 Forward from 'own' website to AWS website, preferably with own domain in the future.
     - [ ] To budget, add action to shutdown EC2 instance when budget is reached.
     - [ ] Use Elastic Beanstalk to host node.js server? [link](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs_express.html)
       - [ ] or [link](https://ourcodeworld.com/articles/read/977/how-to-deploy-a-node-js-application-on-aws-ec2-server)
-    - [ ] Implement lambda's?
-    - [ ] Make something that on Dev, it only retrieves 10 playlists, but on prod, retrieves all
   - [ ] Possibly filter on playlists owned by user?
-  - [ ] Clean up and organize code properly
-  - [ ] Give back a json or csv.
-Allow user to choose.
-  - [ ] WIP: Show something to user regarding # of playlists that are about to be extracted, and progress of the whole process.
-      - [ ] When nodemon doesn't restart after every request: Check if state is different for every client.
-If so: perhaps use the session id and store it locally to identify a client.
 - [ ] Use menu button for navigation
 - [ ] Something to track traffic
+- [ ] Implement lambda's?
 - [ ] Make something to turn .md blogs into content
 - [ ] Convert to ts.
 Add types.
 - [ ] Add tests